lcrocker/ojpoker/README.md

 "bridge", for example.
 If your game is California lowball, where aces are low and a joker is included in the deck, ask for a "lowball" deck.

-## Deck, Hand
+## CardList, Deck, Hand

-`Deck`s and `Hand`s are list objects containing `Card`s, and have many of the same kinds of methods that expandable lists have in each language (`Array` for TypeScript, `Vec` for Rust, `List` for Dart).
-But there are restrictions on what you can do with them.
-A `Deck` is created from a `MasterDeck` and starts out full, can be shuffled and dealt from, and refilled as needed. `Hand`s can either be created from a `Deck` object that it takes cards from, or can be an "orphan" hand with no association.
-The `Hand` object can be used for other groups of cards that aren't decks, such as a Gin discard pile, a Texas Hold'em board, a solitaire tableau, etc.
+A `CardList` is just a simple array of card objects, with the usual functions of expandable arrays (`List` for Dart, `Vec` for Rust). `Deck`s and `Hand`s are more spcialized objects containing a `CardList`, and features more suited to their task.
+In particular, each is associated with a `MasterDeck` that determines which cards are allowed, etc. `Deck`s are initialized and refilled from this master. `Hand`s are given cards from a `Deck` from which they are created, or they can be "orphans", giving themselves whatever cards they want for simulations and such.
+The `Hand` object can be used for any other group of cards that's not a deck, such as a Gin discard pile, a Texas Hold'em board, a solitaire tableau, etc.

 ## Cards in text